turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 And paste it into the template pane.

-Guardrails evaluates the template in the context of the chosen `Test Resource`.
-The template output, `Check: Enabled`, is the calculated policy value that will govern any bucket’s `AWS > S3 > Bucket > Versioning` policy if the bucket is tagged with `environment:development`.
+Guardrails evaluates the template in the context of the chosen **Test Resource**.
+The template output, `Check: Enabled`, is the calculated policy value that will govern any bucket’s **AWS > S3 > Bucket > Versioning** policy if the bucket is tagged with `environment:development`.
 Only these tagged buckets will be required to have versioning enabled.
 Others will be skipped, whether or not they enable versioning.

 The result confirms that `Check: Enabled` is valid for this policy type.

 <p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/template-active.png"/></p>

-## Step 10: Update policy setting
+## Step 11: Update policy setting

 Select **Update**.
 Guardrails displays the `Update Policy Setting` screen.

 <p><img alt="update-policy-setting" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/update-policy-setting.png"/></p>

-## Step 11: Observe controls for bucket versioning
+## Step 12: Observe controls for bucket versioning

-Revisit your bookmarked **Controls by State** report, and set the **Type** filter to **AWS > S3 > Bucket > Versioning**.
+Revisit **Controls by State** and set the **Type** filter to **AWS > S3 > Bucket > Versioning**.
 The bucket for which you made an exception in the previous guide will be in the `Skipped` state.
 Buckets with versioning enabled will be green.
 Find a bucket in Alarm for versioning, here we’ll use `example-bucket-04`.

 <p><img alt="revisit-controls-by-state" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/revisit-controls-by-state.png"/></p>

-## Step 12: Tag the bucket
+## Step 13: Tag the bucket

 Now, in the AWS console, assign the tag `environment:development` to a bucket that’s in `Alarm`.
 Guardrails notices the change, reevaluates the resource, runs the calculated policy, and changes the status to `Skipped`.

 <p><img alt="tagged-bucket-now-skipped" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/tagged-bucket-now-skipped.png"/></p>

-## Step 13: Review
+## Step 14: Review

 Experiment with tagging and untagging other buckets in this way, and observe how Guardrails notices and reacts to the changes.